Monte Carlo Diagonalization for Hubbard Model: Monte Carlo Diagonalization

 We observed that it is optimal to favor states that are close to each other.
 To do so, it is better to propose new states by \textit{steps} as follows: \begin{enumerate} \item In one \textit{step}, only the newly added states of the last \textit{step} act as starting points to search for new important states. \item We apply every possible hopping to each newly added state of the last \textit{step}.
 This generates many proposed states. \item The proposed states are accepted with probability $P_{a \rightarrow b}$ of Eq.~\eqref{eq:boltzmann_factor}.
 Every accepted state in this \textit{step} is labeled as ``newly added'' and will act as a starting point for the next \textit{step}. \item This is repeated until all newly added states of the last \textit{step} are processed.
 We then proceed to the next \textit{step}. \end{enumerate} We proceed this way until the desired number of states $N_f$ (or $f$) is reached.
-It is important that states that have already been visited can be proposed again.
-These redundant proposition do not contribute to the growth of $\tilde{\mathcal{F}}$, but they allow to revisit very probable states an populate any missing states.
+It is important that states that have already been accepted and visited can be proposed in future iterations.
+These redundant propositions do not contribute to the growth of $\tilde{\mathcal{F}}$, but they allow us to revisit very probable states and populate any missing states.
+This ensures the ergodicity of the Monte Carlo process.
+Without this possibility, $\tilde{\mathcal{F}}$ would contain groups of states impossible to reach after some sampling time.
 This approach, where each newly added state is tested with every hopping term, results in a search more akin to breadth-first search and yields better results than a more random-walk or depth-first search approach.
 See the discussion for interpretation.

-The search can be long and cumbersome if we are not careful, for large system.
+The search can be long and cumbersome if we are not careful, for large systems.
 It is useful to encode $\tilde{\mathcal{F}}$ in a binary tree to store and search the most important states already included.
-The search is especially long for large fraction of states (above $f=0.5$ for example) in large clusters.
+The search is especially long for a large fraction of states (above $f=0.5$ for example) in large clusters.
 We can speed up this process greatly by pre-accepting all the states with lower $n_U$, and performing the Monte Carlo search in the remaining $n_U$ only.
 Finally, it is important that $\beta$ is large enough to favor low double occupation states, but small enough so that the proposed states with higher $n_U$ are not always rejected.